 Skype is MOSTLY free to use.
-It costs you no money to download and install the Skype program, create a Skype account, or use the majority of Skype's features.
-However, some features of Skype cost money to use, the bulk of which involve using Skype to communicate with a landline phone or mobile phone.
+It costs you no money to download and install the program, create an account, or use the majority of Skype's features.
+However, some features cost money to use, the bulk of which involve using Skype to communicate with a landline phone or mobile phone.

 Let's put it this way: Skype has so many free features that it's easier just to list the ones that AREN'T free, which are as follows:

-Using Skype to call someone's landline or mobile phone
+Using it to call someone's landline or mobile phone

 Forwarding calls from Skype to your landline or mobile phone